zackmeach/Down-Data/README.md

 ## Getting started

-1. Create and activate a Python 3.10+ environment.
+1. Create and activate a Python 3.10.x environment (3.10 only).
 2. Install dependencies:

    ```bash